paris-saclay-summerschool/paris-saclay-summerschool.github.io/social-events.md

     <div class="social-event__meta">Monday–Friday</div>
     <h2>Daily Lunches</h2>
     <p>
-      Lunches will be provided each day, offering participants and faculty an informal opportunity to meet, exchange ideas, and continue discussions beyond the classroom.
+      Lunches and afternoon coffee-breaks will be provided each day, offering participants, faculty and keynote speakers, an informal opportunity to continue discussions beyond the classroom.
+They will be served either in garden or the Espace Gilbert Simondon (first floor, building south-west).
     </p>
   </section>